tlverse/tlverse-handbook/index.Rmd

 ### Alan Hubbard {-}

-Alan Hubbard, PhD, is Professor of Biostatistics at UC Berkeley, current chair of the Division of Biostatistics of the UC Berkeley School of Public Health, head of the data analytics core of UC Berkeley's SuperFund research program, and co-director of UC Berkeley's [Center for Targeted Machine Learning and Causal Inference](https://ctml.berkeley.edu/).
+Alan Hubbard is Professor of Biostatistics at UC Berkeley, current chair of the Division of Biostatistics of the UC Berkeley School of Public Health, head of the data analytics core of UC Berkeley's SuperFund research program, and co-director of UC Berkeley's [Center for Targeted Machine Learning and Causal Inference](https://ctml.berkeley.edu/).
 His current research interests include causal inference, variable importance analysis, statistical machine learning,